ohishim/GRRMSC/README.md

 <!-- badges: end -->

-This package provides generalized ridge estimator with the optimal ridge parameters based on model selection criterion minimization method.
+This package provides generalized ridge estimator with the optimal ridge parameters based on a model selection criterion minimization method.

 ## Installation